datsfilipe/react-native-barber-app/README.md

 # First experience with react native, don't expect too much ;)

 - I followed a tutorial and tried to separate the experience with the versions and commits, so if you want see the progress, it's more easy like that.
 On this experience I followed a tutorial, step by step like he did, just to know how react native is.
-The link of the tutorial is [here](### Link of the tutorial in YouTube; Obs: it's it Pt-Br).
+The link of the tutorial is [here](###Link).

-### v.
-0.0.1
+### v.0.0.1

 - Version 0.0.1 add: